Kitware/CMake/Help/manual/ctest.1.rst

  Run CMake twice.

-.. option:: --build-exe-dir
+.. option:: --build-exe-dir <dir>

  Specify the directory for the executable.

-.. option:: --build-generator
+.. option:: --build-generator <generator-name>

  Specify the generator to use.
 See the :manual:`cmake-generators(7)` manual.

-.. option:: --build-generator-platform
+.. option:: --build-generator-platform <platform-name>

  Specify the generator-specific platform.

-.. option:: --build-generator-toolset
+.. option:: --build-generator-toolset <toolset-name>

  Specify the generator-specific toolset.

-.. option:: --build-project
+.. option:: --build-project <project-name>

  Specify the name of the project to build.

-.. option:: --build-makeprogram
+.. option:: --build-makeprogram <program-name>

  Specify the explicit make program to be used by CMake when configuring and building the project.
 Only applicable for Make and Ninja based generators.